-Cognitive behavioural therapy or CBT for ADHD is a therapy which will try to help a person find ways to accomplish important tasks and organise themselves better.
+Cognitive behavioural therapy or CBT for ADHD is a therapy that tries to help a person find ways to accomplish important tasks and organise themselves better.
 Attempts may be made to help a person feel better about themselves by reducing anxiety and the effect of any self-critical thoughts.

 There are few medications licensed for ADHD in adults and not much research is available into how well they work.
 A psychiatrist can still prescribe medications 'off licence' if he or she thinks the medication will help.

 Medications may be stimulants, such as methylphenydate and dexamphetamine.
-These are sometimes referred to by their brand names: Ritalin, Concerta, Equasym and Dexadrine.
 There's evidence these can be effective quickly but the benefits wears off during the night.

 Because these drugs can be abused, they are known as 'controlled' drugs.

 Side-effects can include weight loss and psychosis.

-A non-stimulant treatment is atomoxetine (Strattera) which can take some weeks to become effective.
+A non-stimulant treatment is atomoxetine which can take some weeks to become effective.

 Side-effects can include stomach cramps, diarrhoea and thinking about self-harm.